-If you’re new to blogging, social media can seem like a bit of a minefield.
-Which platform are you supposed to be posting on?
+If you’re new to blogging, it can be difficult to figure out how to use social media as a way of promoting your blog.
+I mean, which platform are you supposed to be posting on?
 How many times per day?
 And when?

 It goes without saying that there’s no right or wrong answer.